Trade Execution Flow as the Underlying Source of Market Dynamics: Execution Flow: Calculation and Methodology

 Here, we continue to use bra–ket notation; for real matrices, we have $\Braket{Q_j|I| Q_k}=\Braket{Q_jQ_kI}$, and $\Braket{\psi|I|\psi}=\Braket{\psi^2I}$.
 The (\ref{Ipsi}) expansion uses $2n-1$ moments $\Braket{Q_k I}$ in the numerator and $2n-1$ moments $\Braket{Q_k}$ in the denominator.
 The Gram matrix $\Braket{Q_j|Q_k}$ is obtained from $\Braket{Q_k}$ using the multiplication operator $c_m^{jk}$.

 Its form is straightforward for monomial and Chebyshev bases, but can be quite challenging in other cases.
-See our previous works and the code in \cite{polynomialcode} for implementation details.
+See our previous works and the code in \cite{polynomialcode} for implementation details, especially \texttt{\seqsplit{com/polytechnik/utils/RecurrenceAB.java:getBasisFunctionsMultipliedByPolynomial}}, which implements the multiplication of a general orthogonal polynomial basis defined by the given three-term recurrence coefficients.
 Below, we will assume that any matrix $\Braket{Q_j|f| Q_k}$ for $j,k = 0 \dots n-1$ can always be obtained from the moments $\Braket{Q_m f}$, $m=0\dots 2n-2$ with (\ref{multiplicationOperator}).

-In \cite{malyshkin2019radonnikodym}, we considered various forms of $\psi(x)$ to interpolate some value in two stages: first, obtaining a state satisfying certain requirements (such as a state $\psi_y(x)$ localized at $x = y$), and then computing the Radon-Nikodym derivative in that state.
+In \cite{malyshkin2019radonnikodym}, we considered various forms of $\psi(x)$ to interpolate some value in two stages: first, obtaining a wavefunction state satisfying certain requirements (such as a state $\psi_y(x)$ localized at $x = y$), and then computing the Radon-Nikodym derivative in that state.
 We do not require this interpolation theory here.
 The only important feature of (\ref{Ipsi}) in the present context is that it is a ratio of two quadratic forms of equal dimension $n$, i.e., it is a Rayleigh quotient.
 If at least one of the two matrices, $\Braket{Q_j|I| Q_k}$ or $\Braket{Q_j| Q_k}$ in (\ref{Ipsi}), is positively definite, then they can be simultaneously diagonalized via a generalized eigenproblem.

 Eq. (\ref{GEVd}) is the bra--ket form of the explicit matrix form (\ref{GEV}).
 This eigenproblem provides a solution for determining whether the current execution flow $I$ is low or high: one can simply compare it's magnitude with the eigenvalues $\lambda^{[i]}$, e.g., if the value is close to the $\lambda^{[\mathrm{maxI}]}$, the current $I$ is very high.
 In most situations, we are interested in determining whether the execution flow ``now'', in the state $\psi_0$, is low or high.
 In this case, it is often more convenient to consider the state projection $\Braket{\psi_0| \psi^{[\mathrm{maxI}]}}^2$, where